 Haleem is a delicious and filling Arabic stew typically made with a variety of barley or wheat, lentils and meat.
 It’s a popular recipe in the Middle East, Central Asia and Indian Subcontinent.
 It’s particularly popular during the month of Ramadan.
 Learn how to make delicious chicken haleem through my step by step guide with pictures.

-And with a few tricks that I’m going to teach you today, it’ll be even easier.
+With a few tricks that I’m going to teach you today, it’ll be easy.
 I’ve added step by step photos so that it’s easier for you to follow the recipe.

 Haleem is a hearty and delicious slow cooked stew which is almost always typically made with mix of barley, lentils, rice and meat.
-Typically, mutton, lamb or chicken is used as the meat in haleem.
+Typically, mutton, lamb or chicken is used.
 The recipe that I’m sharing today is Chicken Haleem and is very popular in Pakistan.

 Haleem is usually topped with a variety of toppings such as fried caramelized onions, thinly sliced ginger, green chillies and chopped coriander.
 With a squeeze of lemon juice it can be simply eaten with a spoon.